 If my app is profitable I can certainly reinvest.

-With MongoDB clusters I can easily clone ( shard ) a cluster and gain extra throughput if I need it, but with 0.17% of my existing cluster being utilised I should focus on moving servers closer together.
+With MongoDB clusters, I can easily clone ( shard ) a cluster and gain extra throughput if I need it, but with 0.17% of my existing cluster being utilised I should focus on moving servers closer together.

-NGINX do have commercial level products that handle scalability but this costs thousands.
+NGINX does have commercial level products that handle scalability but this costs thousands.
 I could scale out manually by setting up a Node Proxies to point to multiple servers that receive parent calls.
 This may be more beneficial as Digital Ocean servers start at $5 a month but this would add a whole lot of complexity.

 - Nginx Caching

 - Redis – In memory caching.